kubeshop/botkube-docs/content/configuration/source.md

       resources:
         - name: v1/pods             # Name of the resource.
 Resource name must be in group/version/resource (G/V/R) format
                                     # resource name should be plural (e.g apps/v1/deployments, v1/pods)

-          namespaces:               # List of namespaces, "all" will watch all the namespaces
+          namespaces:
+            # Include contains a list of allowed Namespaces.
+            # It can also contain a regex expressions:
+            #  - ".*" - to specify all Namespaces.
             include:
+              - ".*"
+            # Exclude contains a list of Namespaces to be ignored even if allowed by Include.
+            # It can also contain a regex expressions:
-              - all
+            #  - "test-.*" - to specify all Namespaces with `test-` prefix.
-            ignore:                 # List of namespaces to be ignored (omitempty), used only with include: all, can contain a wildcard (*)
-              -                     # example : include [all], ignore [x,y,secret-ns-*]
+            #exclude: []
           events:                   # List of lifecycle events you want to receive, e.g create, update, delete, error OR all
             - create
             - delete